 - 1. Laboratory manual available at MU Bookstore. - 2.
 A bound (sewn, not a spiral bound or taped notebook) laboratory notebook.
 All experimental data must be recorded directly in this notebook during your laboratory period.
 This need not be a specialized "laboratory" notebook, only a sewn composition book. - 3.
-Safety goggles.
+Safety glasses.
 Full-coverage glasses are required.
 Contact lenses should not be worn in the chemistry laboratory.
-If contact lenses are absolutely necessary, a good set of safety goggles must be worn at all times while in the laboratory.
-If you wear contact lenses, you must notify your instructor and teaching assistants.
-Appropriate goggles will be sold by $\mathbf{A}X\Sigma$ members the first of class. - 4.
+If they are absolutely necessary, a good set of safety goggles must be worn at all times while in the laboratory.
+If you wear contact lenses, you must notify your instructor and teaching assistants. - 4.
 A combination lock for your lab drawer. - 5.
-An apron, or other covering for your clothes, is optional, but desirable.

-6. The ACS academic lab safety guide is needed.
-This is available to download at https://www.acs.org/content/dam/acsorg/about/governance/committees/chemicalsafety/publications/safety-in-academic-chemistry-laboratories-students.pdf

-- 7. A roll of paper towels for cleanup, spills, etc. - 8.
+An apron, or other covering for your clothes, is optional, but desirable. - 6.
+The ACS academic lab safety guide is needed.
+This is available to download at http://portal.acs.org/portal/PublicWebSite/about/governance/committees/chemicalsafety/publications/WPCP\012294 - 7.
+A roll of paper towels for cleanup, spills, etc. - 8.
 Access to a textbook to read about the concepts for the experiments to be completed. - 9.
 A scientific calculator.
 Those with alphanumeric and/or graphing capabilities are not permitted during quizzes or exams.